evanyfyip/CSE-163-Final-Project/README.md

 type 'python naive_bayes_classifier.py' in the terminal.
 It will save multiple plots into the same directory as the file, which visualise the performance of the different models.
+It also saves the classifier constructed from a 0.25 test-train split, as a pickle.
+This classifier is used in classify_public_figures.py

 tweet_scraping_legacy.py:
 ???